 So speak up.
 Start small.
 It will be uncomfortable to break the silence in your relationship, but the resulting emotional connection will be well worth it.

 If you are unsure how to initiate a more honest conversation with your partner, seek a couples therapist to help.
-Think of this as a relationship check-up in the same way you take your car to be serviced or have an annual check-up with your primary care doctor.
+Think of this as a relationship assessment in the same way you take your car to be serviced or have an annual check-up with your primary care doctor.
+The next step for many couples is the Gottman Relationship Adviser, an online tool that applies the Gottman method to your unique relationship.